Procurement: Overview

 A 2011 report found that the average procurement department manages 60.6% of total enterprise spend.
 This measure, commonly called "spend under management" or "managed spend", refers to the percentage of total enterprise spend (which includes all direct and indirect spend) that a procurement organization manages or influences.
 Alternatively, the term may refer to the percentage of addressable spend which is influenced by procurement, "addressable spend" being the expenditure which could potentially be influenced.
 The average procurement department also achieved an annual saving of 6.7% in the last reporting cycle, sourced 52.6% of its addressable spend, and has a contract compliance rate of 62.6%.
-A more restrictive definition of "spend under management" includes only expenditure which makes use of preferred supplier contracts and negotiated payment rates and terms.
+A more restrictive definition of "spend under management" includes only expenditure that makes use of preferred supplier contracts and negotiated payment rates and terms.